 With increasing competition in Ohio and nationally for a dwindling number of high school students, the University of Dayton (UD) works hard to meet and exceed its enrollment targets without compromising academic quality.
-While some private schools have struggled in recent years to fill first-year classes, UD, a toptier Catholic research institution, received in 2012 approximately 200 more enrollment confirmations over its goal, despite offering admission to 1,000 fewer applicants.
+While some private schools have struggled in recent years to fill first-year classes, UD, a toptier Catholic research institution, recently received 200 more enrollment confirmations over its goal, despite offering admission to 1,000 fewer applicants.
 As a result, the university improved its selectivity rate – an indicator of academic excellence and a key factor in national rankings – from 76 percent to 55 percent.
 To better understand and leverage the drivers of their growing enrollment success, UD engaged Fidelum Partners to apply its warmth and competence insights framework to the enrollment process.

 To uncover the most critical drivers of student enrollment, Fidelum Partners gathered and analyzed the warmth and competence perceptions of more than 1,500 recently admitted students, along with relevant admissions, academic and financial aid data.
 As part of its unique relationship-focused analysis, Fidelum Partners then identified four unique relational segments of admitted students, each with differing enrollment priorities, perceptions and behavior:

 - High-Scoring Skeptics (18%) – These high-scoring students average a 3.95 high school GPA and are highly sought after by multiple institutions.
 However, less than 30 percent of these chose to enroll at UD due to their skepticism about the University’s academic reputation and the scholarship opportunities available to them.

 - Less Prepared Fans (15%) – Though less well-prepared academically and financially, these students are enthusiastic fans of everything about UD.
 Nearly 60 percent of them chose to enroll, but they arrive having maintained a relatively lower average high school GPA (3.3).